Purchasing Card Directory

 Monthly [billing cycle] review and approval of purchasing card transactions is required at the department level and appropriate documentation must be maintained.

 Every bank statement entry must be supported by a receipt.
 If a credit is issued, some form of documentation relating to the original transaction should be provided if there is no current documentation.
 All documentation that does not appear on your statement may be held in a "pending" folder for timely retrieval and reconciliation for future statements.

 Once the statement is reconciled and reviewed, the cardholder must sign and date the monthly statement.
-The date reflected on the statement should be within 45 days of the end of the billing cycle (13th of every month).
+The date reflected on the statement should be within 45 days of the end of the billing cycle (last week day of the month).
 By signing the monthly statement, the cardholder will be certifying that the purchases are consistent with all University policies and procedures.
 All supporting documentation should be stapled or clipped to the bank statement to facilitate auditing.
 Any historical information may be written on the documentation for a clear concise picture of the transaction for audit purposes.